gbisaga/devops/aws-devops-allnotifications.md

 - Triggers to SNS only (no lambda unlike CodeCommit)
   - Deployment and Instance triggers - same as CloudWatch state change types
 - As with CodeCommit, CloudWatch events/EventBridge are MUCH more flexible (many target types, can specify conditions, multiple targets for an event)
+- Read Integration with CloudWatch alarms
+  - not events (through it generates events)
-- Integration with CloudWatch alarms (not events!): thousands of types of metrics, per-instance or aggregated.
+  - thousands of types of metrics, per-instance or aggregated.
   - Can use to stop a Deployment
   - Rollback Deployment (if configured)